How is Zeffy free?

 Does it cost anything for a nonprofit to register for a lottery in New York?

-There is no additional license fee paid on the first $30,000 derived in net raffle proceeds.
+No additional license fee is paid on the first $30,000 derived in net raffle proceeds.
 So, if your raffle earned $35,000, your nonprofit would need to pay an additional license fee of $100.
 (2% of $5,000.)

 After the raffle…

-How This Ny Nonprofit Ran Their Raffle For Free
+How This NY Nonprofit Ran Their Raffle For Free

 Through Zeffy, New York Insight processed 1,556 CAD in tickets and kept an extra 78 CAD that would have otherwise gone to processing fees.
-For a nonprofit focused on making mindfulness accessible to all, those savings meant more resources for what really matters – supporting their teachers, maintaining their meditation space, and keeping their programs affordable.
+For a nonprofit focused on making mindfulness accessible to all, those savings meant more resources for what matters – supporting their teachers, maintaining their meditation space, and keeping their programs affordable.

 Here’s a recap of all the links and documents mentioned in this article: